 DATA PROTECTION POLICY

 IGS: Durham is responsible for ensuring that all records are maintained in accordance with the law as it applies to education in general and to personal information specifically.
 The legislation covering this area is contained within the General Data Protection Regulation (GDPR) which comes into effect on 25th May 2018.
 As the implications of the regulations become better appreciated across the education sector, we will respond accordingly and ensure that our policies and practices continue to be appropriate.

-The school will obtain and process personal data fairly and lawfully by making all data subjects (i.e. people about whom the school holds data) aware of why information about them is being held, how it will be used, who might access that information and the data subjects’ rights in terms of access.
-Where any form is used to gather information of any kind, other than in trivial cases, this information will be printed there.
+The school will obtain and process personal data fairly and lawfully by making all data subjects (i.e. people about whom the school holds data) aware of why information about them is being held, how it will be used, who might access that information and the data subjects’ rights as set out in the GDPR.
+Where any form is used to gather information of any kind, this information will be printed there.

 Some useful definitions are:

 · “Processing” means obtaining, recording or holding information or using the information for any reason

 · “Data subject” is the person who is the subject of the information being obtained, recorded etc.

 · “Personal data” means any information relating to a living person who can be identified.
 This includes names and addresses and may also include photographs (see Photography Policy)

 · “Parent” is any person having parental responsibility for a child, as set out in the Education Act (1996).

 In general terms, we aim to do this by ensuring the following: